mayurbarange12/Hashnode-/cloziphyc000y09lc1wuw2zou.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1700034339247/62e9263d-7762-43b9-a56c-d19c4d6ae50d.png align="center")

+## **chmod**

-**chmod :-** The chmod, or change mode, command allows an administrator to set or modify a file's permissions.
+The chmod, or change mode, command allows an administrator to set or modify a file's permissions.
 Every UNIX/Linux file has an Owner user, Group and Other Users attached to it, and every file has permissions associated with it.
 The permissions are as follows: read, write, or execute.

-**How to change the Permission of File?**
+### **How to change the Permission of File?**

 * **chmod 777 &lt;FileName&gt;           \[eg:- chmod 744 Colors.txt\]**